lwhttpdorg/gstreamer-rk/subprojects/gst-plugins-bad/docs/libs/airtimeaws/README.md

                         flags: readable, writable
                         Object of type "GstObject"

+  trust-cached-data   : Whether to trust the integrity of cached data without revalidating it with S3 metadata object.
+It may avoid unnecessary S3 requests if the metadata is already cached and allows for working with the cached object without having an active internet connection.
+                        flags: readable, writable, changeable only in NULL or READY state Boolean.
+Default: true

   typefind            : Run typefind before negotiating (deprecated, non-functional)
                         flags: readable, writable, deprecated
                         Boolean.
 Default: false